astraly-labs/pragma-monitoring/README.md

 # The database URL the application will use for writes (primary database).
 DATABASE_URL='postgres://postgres:postgres@localhost:5432/postgres'

-# (Optional) The database URL for reads (replica database).
-# If not set, DATABASE_URL will be used for both reads and writes.
-DATABASE_READ_URL='postgres://postgres:postgres@replica:5432/postgres'

 # (Optional) Replication delay in milliseconds to wait after writes before reads.
-# Set this if you're using database replication and experiencing read-after-write consistency issues.
 # Default: 0 (no delay)
 REPLICATION_DELAY_MS=100